top of page

 IMG_5432.jpg

-Born stateside, raised on both sides of the Atlantic - I like to say I got the best of both worlds.
-California gave me sunshine; France gave me croissants; together they made me creative, curious, and a little obsessed with storytelling.
+Born US-stateside, raised on both sides of the Atlantic - I like to think I got the best of both worlds.
+First in California, then in France; together they made me creative, curious, and a little obsessed with storytelling.
 As a kid, I wanted to be everything: a rockstar (stage name: Emilie Star), a movie director, a baker... preferably all at once.
 I devoured The Hunger Games, binged every Hilary Duff film and Legally Blond, and baked macarons that somehow worked out better than my croissants.
-Eventually, I traded my whisk for Word docs and my camera roll for Photoshop, realizing that creativity wasn't just a hobby - it was my language.
+Eventually, I traded my whisk for Excel sheets and my camera roll for Photoshop, realizing that creativity wasn't just a hobby - it was my language.
 So, business school it was (because even dreamers need spreadsheets).

 bottom of page